 Kolkata, which was formerly known as Calcutta is a city that has a long and rich history, remnants of which can still be seen in the city in the form of architecture.
 Under the British colonial period, Kolkata was the capital of India.
 It is one of the most quaint and beautiful locations in the country with grand colonial architecture, art galleries, and cultural festivals.
 Kolkata is also home to the charity house that was founded by Mother Teresa.
 Kolkata is, without a doubt, a very vibrant city that will embrace you with love.
 There are so many things to do and places to visit that you will keep asking for more.
 Being a safe city, traveling alone is not a problem.
 Some of the places that you must visit here include Victoria Memorial, Howrah Bridge, and Indian Museum.
+Check out some of Kolkata’s 5-star hotels and hotels with early check-in.
 So, pack your bags and get on that plane.
 You are going to be welcomed gracefully and magically.
 Read on to find some of the best things to do alone in Kolkata, India.

 Exhibition of Paintings by The Winners of Bengal Art Talent Hunt 2012 begins at Bodhi Tree Monastery of Art...Posted by Bodhi Tree Monastery of Art on Monday, 21 January 2013